 You can temporarily manage your tooth decay at home if you cannot get an immediate dental appointment.
 Remember that even if your symptoms subside, you should always follow up with your dentist for professional treatment.

 You should attempt to get your cavities treated quickly when they are detected by your dentist.
 Even with the best oral care, most cavities cannot repair themselves without the assistance of a filling.
 This is to avoid long-term dental problems that can be more painful and financially costly.

 Smaller fillings may take a few months to progress and cause a problem, but untreated tooth decay left for several months can spread to adjacent teeth and lead to extensive dental treatment.
 Leaving a cavity untreated can lead to a dental infection and even tooth loss.

-If you have tooth decay that is causing pain, your dentist will perform a thorough clinical examination and take a dental radiograph to determine the extent of decay.
+If you have tooth decay that is causing pain, your dentist will perform a thorough clinical examination and take a dental radiograph to determine the extent of the decay.
 Treatment can vary based on the extent of tooth decay.

 Dental treatment costs vary and can become expensive without dental insurance.
 Remember that smaller treatments like dental fillings are less costly than more extensive dental work like root canal therapy, dental crowns, and extractions.

 A dental filling can cost anywhere from $75 to $350, depending on the amount of surface filling and filling you need.
 There are also additional costs to the filling like dental exams, x-rays, laughing gas if needed.

 Cavities and tooth decay are common, so not everyone takes them seriously.
 However, cavities and tooth decay can have severe and lasting complications, even for children who do not have permanent teeth yet.